vapoursynth/vapoursynth/doc/functions/crop.rst

    CropAbs, on the other hand, is special, because it can accept clips with variable frame sizes and crop out a fixed size area, thus making it a fixed size clip.
-The arguments *x* and *y* can be linked to frame properties to extract a moving window from a clip.

-   Both functions return an error if the whole picture is cropped away or if the subsampling restrictions aren't met.
+   Both functions return an error if the whole picture is cropped away, if the cropped area extends beyond the input or if the subsampling restrictions aren't met.